 Characteristics of Sandy Loam Soil

 The typical components of soil are sand, silt, and clay.
-Each part is beneficial to plants, but you need the right balance of all three to have some productive sandy loam soil.
+Each part is beneficial to plants, but you need the right balance of all three to have a productive sandy loam soil mix.
 Plant roots live in the ground.
 They dig into it to find water and nutrients.
-Delving deep in the soil also enables the roots to remain upright and stable in the garden.
-Clay is a compact and thick soil.
+Delving deep in the soil also enables the plants to remain upright and stable in the garden.
+Clay is a compact and thick type of soil.
 It contains nutrients for plants and works well to stabilize them.
-However, water can't pass through it very easily, so your soil mix also needs to have sand and silt in it.
+However, water can’t pass through it very easily, so your soil mix also needs to have sand and silt in it.

-Although other plants thrive in water or marshlands, most garden plants do not do well in wet soil, so adequate drainage is essential in garden soil.
-Sand, with its large particles, doesn't give plants with stability or nutrients, but it drains water exceptionally well.
-Silt loam has smaller particles than sand, which is why it helps if it’s mixed with clay and sand mix together.
+Although other plants thrive in water or marshlands, most garden plants do not do well in wet soil, so adequate drainage is essential.
+Sand, with its large particles, doesn’t give plants stability or nutrients, but it drains water exceptionally well.
+Silt loam has smaller particles than sand, which is why it helps if it’s mixed with clay and sand.

 What Is Sandy Loam?

 Loam usually has about 43 to 50 percent sand, less than 50 percent silt, and about 7 percent clay.
-But any reasonable mixture of these components can serve as sandy loam potting soil, also called sandy loam or sandy clay loam.
+But any reasonable mixture of these components can serve as sandy loam potting soil.

 How to Make Sandy Loam Soil

 - Test your soil to determine its components using the jar method.
 Place 1 inch of soil into a clear jar and fill it about two-thirds with water.
 Shake the jar for about a minute, then place it on a smooth surface.
 Keep the jar in the same spot for two days without moving.

 - Using any market, mark the levels of sediment that have formed after one minute then mark it again after four hours.
 After two days, check the final soil height.
 The bottom layer is the sand, the second layer is the silt, and the third layer is clay.